Is Online Therapy Effective? Insights from Plum Psychology

 - claireplumbly

-I've worked in psychological therapy for over 20 years and I believe that therapy needs to adapt to modern life - that people shouldn’t have to travel far or rearrange their whole day just to access psychological support, otherwise they struggle to commit and leave therapy prematurely.
-At my practice, Plum Psychology, we find that many people are faced with this dilemma - wait a long time for a local therapist to become available or see an online therapist It's therefore a good question to ask “Is online therapy any good?”
+I've worked in psychological therapy for over 20 years.
+I believe therapy should adapt to modern life.
+People shouldn’t have to travel far or rearrange their entire day just to access psychological support.
+This can lead to struggles with commitment and premature termination of therapy.
+At my practice, Plum Psychology, we often see this dilemma.
+People face the choice of waiting a long time for a local therapist or opting for an online therapist.
+It's a good question to ask: “Is online therapy any good?”

-The short answer is yes, with the right setup, training, and expectations, online therapy is just as effective, and in many cases more accessible and sustainable, than traditional face-to-face therapy.
-Below I explain why (with evidence) and what benefits online therapy offers - especially for busy professionals, people in remote areas, or anyone for whom convenience, privacy and flexibility matter.
-But I also give the caveats so you can consider when it won't suit you.
+The short answer is yes.
+With the right setup, training, and expectations, online therapy is just as effective.
+In many cases, it is more accessible and sustainable than traditional face-to-face therapy.
+Below, I explain why (with evidence) and what benefits online therapy offers.
+This is especially relevant for busy professionals, those in remote areas, or anyone who values convenience, privacy, and flexibility.
+I will also discuss situations where online therapy may not be suitable.

-A note on terms - 'online therapy' is synonymous with 'teletherapy', 'remote therapy' and 'video therapy'.
-In all cases this refers to a therapy session that is carried out live on the internet, with a therapist trained using a video-conferencing software.
+A note on terms: 'online therapy' is synonymous with 'teletherapy', 'remote therapy', and 'video therapy'.
+All these terms refer to therapy sessions carried out live on the internet, with a therapist trained in using video-conferencing software.

 Does Online Therapy Really Work?

-Yes.
-A growing body of research shows that sessions delivered by a qualified therapist over Zoom, Teams or other secure platforms, is just as effective as face-to-face sessions for many common difficulties.
+Yes, it does.
+A growing body of research shows that sessions delivered by a qualified therapist over Zoom, Teams, or other secure platforms are just as effective as face-to-face sessions for many common difficulties.

-There is growing evidence for the same outcomes for EMDR provided online too - with clients quoted as finding this option made them feel more in control and the therapists quoted as finding it 'safe and effective'
+There is growing evidence for the same outcomes for EMDR provided online.
+Clients have reported feeling more in control, while therapists find it 'safe and effective'.

-So while sitting in the same room can feel different, the evidence consistently shows that when therapy is delivered in real time by a trained clinician, the results hold up, here are some of the reasons why.
+While sitting in the same room can feel different, the evidence consistently shows that when therapy is delivered in real-time by a trained clinician, the results hold up.
+Here are some reasons why.

 1. It Fits Around Real Life

-For many of the professionals we work with, time is their scarcest resource.
-Online therapy takes away the travel, parking and logistics that can make in-person sessions hard to maintain.
-It can also be an wonderfully practical option if you're stuck at home perhaps because you're looking after dependents or are physically unable to travel.
+For many professionals, time is their scarcest resource.
+Online therapy eliminates the travel, parking, and logistics that can make in-person sessions hard to maintain.
+It can also be a wonderfully practical option if you're at home caring for dependents or are physically unable to travel.

-You can meet your therapist from your home, office, or even your parked car -anywhere you feel comfortable and have privacy.
-That flexibility makes therapy sustainable, and means progress doesn’t get lost when your work, family or travel demands change.
-It means that people are less likely to drop out due to practical reasons.
+You can meet your therapist from your home, office, or even your parked car—anywhere you feel comfortable and have privacy.
+This flexibility makes therapy sustainable.
+It means progress doesn’t get lost when work, family, or travel demands change.
+Consequently, people are less likely to drop out due to practical reasons.

 2. It Can Feel Safer and More Grounded

-Being in your own space can make it easier for your some people to relax.
-For clients dealing with trauma, anxiety or burnout, this sense of safety and control is vital.
-You can use your own grounding tools - your favourite blanket, a pet nearby, a cup of tea - to support yourself with harder moments in therapy.
+Being in your own space can help some people relax.
+For clients dealing with trauma, anxiety, or burnout, this sense of safety and control is vital.
+You can use your own grounding tools—your favorite blanket, a nearby pet, or a cup of tea—to support yourself during tougher moments in therapy.

-From feedback from my own clients a few mention how online sessions felt less intimidating to get started with, and this allowed them to open up faster.
+From feedback, many clients mention how online sessions felt less intimidating to start.
+This allowed them to open up faster.

 3. You Get the Right Therapist, Not Just the Nearest One

 Online therapy removes geographical limits.
-Instead of being restricted to local services, you can work with a psychologist who genuinely fits your needs and personality - whether that’s an EMDR specialist for trauma, a CFT-trained clinician for self-criticism, an ACT therapist to support you through periods of anxiety or stuckness, or someone experienced in burnout recovery.
+Instead of being restricted to local services, you can work with a psychologist who genuinely fits your needs and personality.
+Whether you need an EMDR specialist for trauma, a CFT-trained clinician for self-criticism, an ACT therapist for anxiety, or someone experienced in burnout recovery, the choice is yours.

-At Plum Psychology, we match you with the member of our small team whose expertise aligns with your particular life experience and goals, no matter where you are in the UK.
+At Plum Psychology, we match you with a team member whose expertise aligns with your particular life experience and goals, regardless of your location in the UK.

-It's important to ensure your therapist is using a secure, encrypted platform and that they follow the same professional standards as in-person sessions.
-Confidentiality, data protection and ethical practice are non-negotiable.
-At Plum Psychology we have established protocols for good practice with carrying out our online sessions so you will get the same standard of care no matter who you see.
+It's crucial to ensure your therapist uses a secure, encrypted platform and follows the same professional standards as in-person sessions.
+Confidentiality, data protection, and ethical practice are non-negotiable.
+At Plum Psychology, we have established protocols for good practice in our online sessions.
+You will receive the same standard of care, no matter who you see.

 5. It’s Backed by Professional Guidance

-Whilst online therapy found popularity during the pandemic the strong evidence and convenience has shown that this is not just a temporary workaround but is now recognised as a legitimate form of care.
+While online therapy gained popularity during the pandemic, its strong evidence and convenience have shown that it is not just a temporary workaround.
+It is now recognized as a legitimate form of care.

 NHS England formally includes video consultations within its remote-consulting framework, noting they can increase access and flexibility for patients.

-The British Psychological Society (BPS) has published guidance for psychologists delivering therapy online, confirming it’s an effective and ethical way to practise when confidentiality and consent are carefully managed.
+The British Psychological Society (BPS) has published guidance for psychologists delivering therapy online, confirming it’s an effective and ethical way to practice when confidentiality and consent are carefully managed.

-What this means is that online therapy isn’t a compromise - it’s a recognised, evidence-based part of mental health care in the UK now.
+This means online therapy isn’t a compromise; it’s a recognized, evidence-based part of mental health care in the UK.

 Is the Relationship/Connection the Same Online?

-Some people understandably worry that therapy through a screen will feel less personal, and some studies do find subtle differences.
-For instance, this meta-analysis in 2018 reported that while outcomes in terms of therapy-gains were equal, clients sometimes rated the therapeutic alliance slightly lower in online sessions.
-But this newer study in 2024 helps explain why: less experienced therapists can find it harder to read emotional cues online, while seasoned clinicians adapt more easily - adjusting tone, pacing, and nonverbal warmth to maintain connection.
+Some people worry that therapy through a screen will feel less personal.
+Some studies do find subtle differences.
+For instance, a meta-analysis in 2018 reported that while outcomes in terms of therapy gains were equal, clients sometimes rated the therapeutic alliance slightly lower in online sessions.
+However, a newer study in 2024 helps explain this: less experienced therapists may struggle to read emotional cues online, while seasoned clinicians adapt more easily.
+They adjust tone, pacing, and nonverbal warmth to maintain connection.

-At Plum Psychology we are proud to work as a team of clinicians, each of whom has a minimum of 10 years of experience in mental health, which makes us adept at translating those same relational skills online.
-In fact, in our end of therapy feedback our clients describe sessions as more focused and less intimidating - the connection remains, just through a different lens.
+At Plum Psychology, we pride ourselves on our team of clinicians, each with a minimum of 10 years of experience in mental health.
+This experience allows us to translate relational skills online effectively.
+In fact, our clients often describe sessions as more focused and less intimidating.
+The connection remains, just through a different lens.

-When we've had team discussions about best online practices we have shared our observations and found a similar pattern - clients who are familiar with interacting on screens for other areas of life tend to find online therapy natural and accessible and no barriers to therapeutic alliance.
+During team discussions about best online practices, we’ve observed a pattern.
+Clients familiar with interacting on screens in other areas of life tend to find online therapy natural and accessible, with no barriers to the therapeutic alliance.

 When Online Therapy Might Not Be the Best Fit